winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### The Buddha Announces His <em>Parinirvāṇa</em>

 357\.
 The Bhagavān remained in his homeland of Kuśinagara between a pair of trees in the sal forest.
 When his <em>nirvāṇa</em> was imminent, he told Ānanda, “Go to Kuśinagara and tell the Mallas, ‘Gentlemen, you should know that the Tathāgata will <em>parinirvāṇa</em> between a pair of trees in the sal forest in the middle of the night.
 You may go and ask question about what doubts you have and receive personal instruction from him.
 This is a good time to do it.
-Those who don’t go may regret it later.’
+Those who don’t go may regret it later.’”
 {: #p357}

 358\.
 Accepting the Buddha’s instructions, Ānanda rose from his seat, bowed to the Buddha, and departed.
 Accompanied by another monk, they walked with tears streaming down their faces.
 When they entered Kuśinagara, they saw 500 Mallas who had gathered in one place for some minor reason.